A leader with experience

 In today's polarizing environment, it is time to put leadership back into the political dialogue.
 I am ready to rise above the fray and make a positive difference for our cities: homes, schools, neighborhoods, neighbors—every one of us.

 One of my many personal promises is to make a positive impact in the lives of Utah’s Children.
 Growing up facing abuse, neglect and trauma, I learned firsthand the importance of an advocate.
 Through my work as a court-appointed special advocate (CASA), I have been able to reach out and help other neglected and abused children in our state.
 My time on the frontline has been both bitter and sweet as I try to help those facing issues such as teen suicide, poor education or the lack thereof.

 We can't afford to lose momentum with Utah’s Economic Engine running on all cylinders.
-I'm grateful for my experience as a small business owner, and the postgraduate education which taught me discipline and resourcefulness.
 We must seek to create quality jobs, especially for young professionals saddled with student debt and seeking a career in our state.
 I will take what I've learned and continue to listen from those within my constituency in order to better manage our surplus and appropriately invest in our infrastructure.
 This will improve the lives of all Utahns from our students, young families to our retirees and elderly.

 Treating Utah’s Pain seeks to address the complicated issues within our state.
 This requires a bipartisan approach and leadership that is willing to make tough decisions that are in the best interest of Utahns.